Japanese Buddhism is more than religion—it shaped how people lived, learned, governed, and understood life.

 Shinran and Rennyo

 Shinran (1173-1262, 親鸞), Honen’s disciple, preached "salvation through Amitabha Buddha."
 It marked a revolutionary shift in Buddhism.
 Previously reserved for the elite, Buddhism extended its reach to encompass the salvation of common people and women.
 However, the path was arduous.
-The declined sect was subsequently revitalized by the efforts of Rennyo (1415-1499, 蓮如) and established Osaka Honganji Temple. >> Read More
+The declining sect was subsequently revitalized by the efforts of Rennyo (1415-1499, 蓮如) and established the Osaka Honganji Temple. >> Read More

-Zen Buddhism Flourished in the Samurai Class
+Zen Buddhism Flourishes Among the Samurai

 Yosai